wics-uw/website/content/pages/mua.md

   handled by the network(s) in question.
 These networks include the University of Waterloo on-campus network and the Internet.
 + **Computing Resources**: Resources WiCS considers limited include:
     + public temporary disk space
     + swap space
     + other commonly held disk space (which may include the home file system)
     + inodes
     + memory
     + CPU time (including graphics cards)
     + processes/threads
     + ttys and pseudo-ttys
     + network bandwidth
     + ports

 # User Agreement #

-I have read and understood the usage policy of 20 February 2015, and I agree to use my account on the WiCS network in accordance with this policy.
+I have read and understood the usage policy of 19 December 2015, and I agree to use my account on the WiCS network in accordance with this policy.
 I am responsible for all actions taken by anyone using this account.
 Furthermore, I accept full legal responsibility for all of the actions that I commit using the